'Maz O'Connor's ace, apart from her remarkable songwriting talent, is her captivating voice ****' (Q Magazine)

-'Densely rich album of thoughtful, meticulously constructed songs. ****'(Review of 'This Willowed Light' in The Financial Times)
+'Densely rich album of thoughtful, meticulously constructed songs. ****'(The Financial Times)

 'Time and again through This Willowed Light, Maz O’Connor effortlessly demonstrates an astonishing ability to fuse traditional and contemporary folk to create a very fresh sound which respects both styles of music.
 This Willowed Light is well worth seeking out and deserves to be heard far and wide.'
 (Helen Gregory for Folk Radio)

 'an album which really does make you sit up and take note.
 With Maz’s exquisite vocals, gliding gracefully and flawlessly along with gorgeous melodies and arrangements it really is a must-listen' (Bright Young Folk)

 I’m delighted to announce that I’ll be supporting Keston Cobblers Club on 9 dates of their Autumn tour.
 They’re one of my favourite bands so I’m excited to get out on the road with them.
 All the dates are here.
 See you somewhere?
 Maz x